zwazoe/router-post/README.md

  ````

  First, I have to pass the model which is Place.
- Then, inside an array, I pass in data, req, res. data is of couse the data that I am saving.
-Req, res is being passed in order to obviosly make request and also respondng.
+ Then, inside an array, I pass in data, req, res. data is the data that I am saving.
+Req and Res are being passed in order to obviosly make requests and also responses.

  Next, I pass in id: data.id.